dcrapis/oceandao-wiki/Proposal-Ideas.md

 ## 2. Outreach / community

-Remember, grants don't need to be technical in nature! :) Here are ideas related to outreach and community.
+Remember, grants can go beyond technical in nature! :) Here are ideas related to outreach and community.

 ### Administrative / Management
 - Social media admin.
 For example, help to man the official Ocean Telegram or Discord